Nottingham Township, Pennsylvania

 Nottingham Township is a township in Washington County, Pennsylvania, United States.
 The population was 2,933 in the 2020 census.

 History

 The Ebenezer Covered Bridge and Henry Covered Bridge are listed on the National Register of Historic Places.

 Geography

 According to the United States Census Bureau, the township has a total area of 20.3 mi2, all of it land.
 It lies at an altitude of approximately 1,100 ft above sea level.
+It contains part of the census-designated place of Eighty Four.

 Surrounding neighborhoods

 Nottingham Township has six borders, including the townships of Peters to the north, Union to the east, Carroll to the southeast, Fallowfield to the south-southeast, Somerset to the south, and North Strabane to the west.